Uber Said To Use 'Sophisticated' Software To Defraud Drivers, Passengers

 Uber's customers and drivers.

-More proof that drivers are employees (Score:5, Informative)
+More proof that drivers are employees (Score:5, Interesting)

 If this claim is true, the claim that Uber merely facilitates the agreement between the driver and passenger and takes a commission is clearly bogus.